0mn1verze/Maestro-Chess-Engine/README.md

 # Maestro Chess Engine
 A chess engine project for learning c++.
-It has a decent search speed (Average of depth 20 (opening) - 25 (endgame)) and a fast move generator.
+It has a decent search speed (Average of depth 20 - Blitz 1/5) and a fast move generator.

 > [!IMPORTANT]
 > This engine uses ideas from different open source chess engines (Stockfish, Ethreal, etc) so it is not fully original